Olympic Village or College Sex Fest?

-So we’ve heard all the stories about the 100,000 condoms available at the Olympic Village in Beijing to promote safe sex.
-That figure breaks down to about 10 condoms per Olympian.
+So we’ve heard all the stories about the thousands of condoms available at the Olympic Village to promote safe sex.
+The figure breaks down to about 10 condoms per Olympian.
 They must be getting crazy busy to fill up all those balloons.
-And it’s no surprise considering all the noise the Redeem Team’s been making with the ladies, not to mention the recent Michael Phelps and Stephanie Rice tandem that contributor Hop-A-Long pointed out.
+And it’s no surprise considering all the noise the Redeem Team’s been making with the ladies, not to mention the recent Michael Phelps and Stephanie Rice tandem that was reported.
 Anyway, just in case you were wondering if those 100,000 jimmy hats were a lofty figure, Matthew Syed is here to set you straight:

 I am often asked if the Olympic village – the vast restaurant and housing conglomeration that hosts the world’s top athletes for the duration of the Games – is the sex-fest it is cracked up to be.
 My answer is always the same: too right it is.
 I played my first Games in Barcelona in 1992 and got laid more often in those two and a half weeks than in the rest of my life up to that point.
 That is to say twice, which may not sound a lot, but for a 21-year-old undergraduate with crooked teeth, it was a minor miracle.